Gimpeh/GimpOCD/README.md

 The current code has only been tested in one enviroment.
 That environment has buffed values in the opencomputers config and is on a pretty beefy server.
 I'd be interested in hearing about how it works in your environment. (under the wrap-up section, reference "people interested in contributing")

-his current ReadMe is going to be made almost entirely irrelevant.
+This current ReadMe is going to be made almost entirely irrelevant.
 And shortened by a very large magnitude.
 But it is here if you wanna mess around or whatever.

 -----------------